RichardMalo/Tornadoes/README.md

 ##### yearselector_v2.js
 - JavaScript to populate the unique years and is used for the drop-down button.

+#### fatalities.js
+- Javascript code to populate the amount of fatalies.

+#### injuries.js
+- Javascript to populate injury count

+#### global.js
+- function that retrieves tornado data from an external source using `d3.json()`

+#### mapselect_v1.js
+- This JS gets the info to the makemap according to the year

+#### monthcards.js
+- Javascript code to creating list of months and populating in tornado data, with the change of the years in the scroll down menu

 #### Building A Web Application
 ##### Flask
 - Python code for Impact of Tornadoes web application built using the Flask framework.
 The application loads tornado data from a CSV file and displays it on an HTML page.
 The code defines two routes - one for the root URL '/' and another for '/data'.
 The index() function renders the HTML page with the tornado data loaded from the CSV file, while the load_csv_data() function reads the CSV file and returns a JSON string of the selected columns.
 The Flask development server is started with debug mode turned on.
 Overall, this code demonstrates how to use Flask to build a web application that can read data from a CSV file and display it on a web page.